 Free tax preparation for the college community

-Service is available at the Brooklyn College Student Center on Mondays, from 10 a.m. to 6 p.m.
+Service is available at the Brooklyn College West End Building on Tuesdays and Wednesdays, from 10 a.m. to 7 p.m.
 These times are reserved for Brooklyn College students, alumni, faculty and staff only.
 No appointments are necessary.
 Service includes e-filing and direct deposit.